SonarHEXAGON/ProjectileCore/API.md

 | `SnapHitDistance` | `number` | `12` | Max studs for close-hit snap. |
 | `SnapHitTime` | `number` | `0.05` | Predicted travel window for the precheck. |

-Custom `CanPierce` projectiles should not use snap by default unless the source explicitly supports it, because pre-running user callbacks twice is how a simple optimization becomes haunted state.
+Custom `CanPierce` projectiles should not use snap by default unless the source explicitly supports it.

 ## EffectPolicy And PrepareProjectilePart